goyalmunish/reminder/.github/PULL_REQUEST_TEMPLATE.md

 ### Tasks

- - [ ] TODO items before it can be reviewed or merged
+ - [ ] TODO items before they can be reviewed or merged
  - [ ] Another TODO item.

 ### Risks